Virginia's Election Day Arrives as Nation Watches Governor Race

 - Thousands of people cast their ballots early.

-The tight race is seen as a bellwether for midterm elections in 2022 — and there appears to be high voter enthusiasm.
+The tight race is seen as a bellwether for midterm elections in 2022 — and voter enthusiasm appears to be high.

 More than 1.1 million votes were cast early in Virginia in the 2021 race, according to the Virginia Public Access Project.

+With polls showing the top two gubernatorial candidates in a dead heat, turnout could decide the race.

-Virginia's marquee race Tuesday is that between former Democratic Gov. Terry McAuliffe and Republican candidate Glenn Youngkin, a businessman and newcomer to politics.
+Virginia's marquee race Tuesday is between former Democratic Gov. Terry McAuliffe and Republican candidate Glenn Youngkin, a businessman and political newcomer.

 Voters electing the lieutenant governor are choosing between two women, guaranteeing that whoever wins will make history.
 The post has been held by men for the entirety of the state’s history.